 In early 2018 I found a new doctor with hopes of improving my luck seeking treatment.
 And I found out the laws regarding who could receive treatment changed.
 You no longer had to be in the end stages of liver scarring.
 After applying for treatment for the fourth time, I was finally accepted!

 For eight weeks I took three pills of an antiviral medication called Mavyret.
 The only side effects I noticed were fatigue and headaches.
 By the time I was four weeks in, my viral levels were already undetectable.
 My body was reacting well to the medication, and upon reaching week eight, the virus was still undetectable.
 However, to be considered “cured,” a person must be virus-free for six months after treatment has stopped.

 Today, three months post treatment, I am still virus free!
 I still have three months to go until I am officially cured, but I feel confident that with my newly adopted diet and healthier lifestyle that I will beat this disease.

 My purpose for writing this is to give hope to anyone who has been told they have chronic Hepatitis C and don’t know where to turn.
 It can be scary, confusing and frustrating to be diagnosed and then forced to navigate through treatment options.
 My advice to anyone who may be at risk — go get tested.
 And to anyone who has been diagnosed and can’t find treatment, keep fighting!
 It's your health and your life.
 No one will fight harder than you!.

 To get tested for Hep C and other infectious diseases, contact Cincinnati’s Exchange Project (CEP), your primary care doctor or one of our healthcare resources.
-To learn more about CEP’s mobile needle exchange, read the next article, “The Mobile Needle Exchange: What to Expect.”
+To learn more about CEP’s mobile needle exchange, read the next article, “Photo Story: What to Expect at a Syringe Exchange.”